marcuslongwell/fw-dag/README.md

   - usually medium ones exceeded 1 second
   - usually larger ones exceeded 3 seconds
   - usually largest ones exceeded 5 seconds
-- all of these were exceeded by only a few milliseconds, so in my efforts to make this more efficient, the goal was to get tests to pass every time
+- all of these were exceeded by quite a bit actually (not a few milliseconds), so in my efforts to make this more efficient, the goal was to get tests to pass every time lower than where they typically hit now
+- realized I needed a consistent test with consistent vertices and consistent paths, so added a tree dag factory method so I could actually measure performance impact with no randomization

 ## possible improvements